 Innovation in Rare Diseases

-According to the National Institutes of Health Office of Rare Diseases, there are 6,000–7,000 rare diseases affecting a total of 25 million Americans.[iii]
-One in every 10 Americans receives a diagnosis of a rare disease.[iv]
-This population is particularly in need of medicines because, as the FDA estimates, 85-90 percent of rare diseases are serious or life-threatening.[v]
+According to the National Institutes of Health Office of Rare Diseases, there are 6,000–7,000 rare diseases affecting between 25–30 million Americans.[ii]
+One in every 10 Americans receives a diagnosis of a rare disease.[iii]
+This population is particularly in need of medicines because, as the FDA estimates, 85-90 percent of rare diseases are serious or life-threatening.[iv]

 Why has the number of orphan drugs being approved grown so much in recent years?
 One factor is advances in science; a better understanding of molecular and genetic causes of disease has given us new tools to explore rare diseases, which are often more complex than more common diseases.
 Another factor is the huge and growing investment in research and development in general, as well as in orphan diseases specifically.
 The Orphan Drug Act, passed in 1983, provided tax relief and some marketing exclusivity for companies who develop an orphan drug.
 This legislation is credited with the explosion in drug approvals for rare diseases after the Act was passed in 1983.

 Today, the number of new drugs in development for rare diseases continues to rise.
 This report highlights some of the many important drugs for rare diseases that have been approved in the last decade.
 These medicines have meant a completely different life today for many patients with rare diseases compared with just a few years ago.
 And, scientists are working each day to make the coming decades as bright as the last was for patients with rare diseases.